apache/spark/docs/streaming-programming-guide.md

 Any operation applied on a DStream translates to operations on the underlying RDDs.
 For example, in the [earlier example](#a-quick-example) of converting a stream of lines to words, the `flatmap` operation is applied on each RDD in the `lines` DStream to generate the RDDs of the `words` DStream.
-This is shown the following figure.
+This is shown in the following figure.

 <p style="text-align: center;">
   <img src="img/streaming-dstream-ops.png"